mclarty3/loba-card-game/README.md

 This project aims to create a web-based application for playing the popular card game "Loba".

+This is pretty much entirely a vibe-coding project, using cursor and Gemini 2.5 Pro.

 ## Project Goals

 - Implement the complete game logic for "Loba de Menos" in JavaScript.